On singular moduli that are S-units: SINGULAR MODULI OF DISCRIMINANT

 We have seen that the proof of Theorem \ref{main theorem} naturally leads to the study of singular moduli relative to orders $\Ogotic_D \subseteq \Q(\sqrt{-3})$ \textit{i.e}. of singular moduli of discriminant $-3f^2$, $f \in \N_{>0}$ being the conductor of the corresponding order.
-We have collected some factorizations for the absolute value of the norm of these singular moduli in Table 1.
+We have collected some factorizations for the absolute value of the norm of these singular moduli in Table \ref{Tabella}.
 By looking at the table one immediately notices a main difference between the singular moduli in this family and all other $j$-invariants.
 Indeed we know (and we showed in the proof of Theorem \ref{main theorem}) that for a singular modulus $j$ relative to an order $\Ogotic \not \subseteq \Q(\sqrt{-3})$ the primes dividing $N_{\Q(j)/\Q}(j)$ cannot be congruent to 1 modulo 3.
 The situation is different for singular moduli of discriminant $-3f^2$.
 For instance we have:

 where $j_D$ is any singular modulus of discriminant $-D$.
 We see that $7,13$ and $19$ are all primes congruent to $1$ modulo $3$ and they appear in the above factorizations.
-A closer inspection at the table reveals more: whenever the conductor $f=p^n$ is an odd prime power, the prime $p$ divides the norm of the corresponding $j$ invariants with order exactly 1.
+A closer inspection of the table suggests more: whenever the conductor $f=p^n$ is an odd prime power, the prime $p$ divides the norm of the corresponding $j$ invariants with order exactly 1.
 For instance for $f=3,9,27,81$ we have:

 while for $f=5, 25, 125$ we have

 We want to remark that the results displayed above are peculiar of non-maximal orders and can never be spotted for singular moduli of fundamental discriminants.
 Indeed we have the following